On the path to achieving a higher level of online privacy and security, many people consider using Tor through the standard Tor browser.

 Using a multi-hop VPN setup with strong encryption and other privacy tools provides you with a high level of online anonymity and security.

 Finally, virtual machines are also a useful tool when combined with VPNs.
 In this setup, you could one run VPN on your host machine and then a second VPN within a virtual machine.
 This would double-encapsulate your traffic (a VPN within a VPN) while also distributing trust over two different VPN providers.

 Of course, you could create as virtual machines within virtual machines, depending on system resources.

-This concept is sometimes called a “nested VPN chain” and it will provide the highest levels of online anonymity (but be sure to also consider using a secure browser and protecting yourself against browser/device fingerprinting).
+This concept is sometimes called a “nested VPN chain” and it will provide the highest levels of online anonymity (but be sure to also consider using a secure and private browser and protecting yourself against browser/device fingerprinting).
 Performance can also be excellent with the setup, provided you have the system resources and your VPN services provide adequate server infrastructure with good bandwidth.

 VirtualBox is free and works very well for setting up VMs on your host operating system.
 You can install various Linux virtual machines for free and use these for different purposes, then simply delete the VM when you no longer need it.

 VPN with Tor